cdin8619-0/maybank-project/README.md

 docker-compose up --build -d
 ```

-## 🤖 Development Disclaimer
+## 🤖 AI Development Disclaimer

-**AI-Assisted Development**: This application was developed with the assistance of GitHub Copilot and other AI coding tools to improve development efficiency and code quality.
-While AI tools were used to accelerate development, all code has been reviewed, tested, and validated to ensure proper functionality and security.
+**AI-Assisted Development**: This application was developed with the assistance of generative AI tools (GitHub Copilot) to improve development efficiency.
+All code has been reviewed, tested, and validated to ensure proper functionality and security.

 ## Contributing